Artistic Director

 Ex Cathedra is committed to building an inclusive and diverse organisation that reflects our region and the communities with whom we work.

-We recognise that diversity brings a wealth of benefits, but that there is a lack of diversity in the choral sector.
-We are looking for someone who shares our values and we welcome applications from under-represented sectors of the community.
-If you have any access needs relevant to the application process, please get in touch with us directly to discuss them
+We recognise that diversity brings a wealth of benefits, and that there is a lack of diversity in the choral sector.
+We are looking for people who share these values and welcome applications from under-represented sectors of the community.
+If you have any access needs relevant to an application process, please get in touch with us directly to discuss them

 To help us monitor our ability to reach a range of applicants, we encourage applicants to complete our Equality and Diversity Monitoring Form, which is anonymous and not used as part of the selection process.